Pacing Equilibrium in First-Price Auction Markets: Properties of First-Price Pacing Equilibria

 \begin{definition} A solution concept is {\em shill-proof} if the seller does not benefit from adding fake bids. \end{definition}

-\begin{proposition} \fppe are shill-proof. \end{proposition} \begin{proof} Note that if we start from an \fppe and remove both a bidder and the items she wins, we still have an \fppe, since the remaining bidders are spending the same as before, and the remaining items are allocated as before and thus fully allocated.
+\begin{proposition} \fppe are shill-proof. \end{proposition} \proof{Proof.} Note that if we start from an \fppe and remove both a bidder and the items she wins, we still have an \fppe, since the remaining bidders are spending the same as before, and the remaining items are allocated as before and thus fully allocated.
 Consider an instance of a market with three \fppe: (a) an \fppe with shill bids, (b) an \fppe without shill bids, and (c) the \fppe generated by removing both the shill bids and the items they won from (a).
 Notice that the seller makes the same revenue in (a) and (c).
 Moreover, by Proposition~\ref{prop:rev-good} we know that the revenue of (b) is at least as much as the revenue of (c), and therefore also at least as much as the revenue of (a).
-Thus, the seller cannot benefit from shill bids. \end{proof}
+Thus, the seller cannot benefit from shill bids. \eop\endproof

-In \citet{akbarpour2018credible}, it is observed that a first-price single-item auction is also {\em credible}, in the sense that the seller/auctioneer cannot benefit from lying about what other agents have done in the mechanism.
-However, \fppe do not satisfy this property.
+\citet{akbarpour2018credible} observe that a first price single-item auction satisfies a property referred to as {\em credible}.
+This means that the platform cannot benefit from misrepresenting what other agents have done in the mechanism.
+The example below illustrates that the \fppe mechanism does not necessarily satisfy this property.

 \begin{example} Suppose $B_1=2, v_{11}=2, v_{12}=2$ and $v_{22}=1$.
 The \fppe sets $p_1=p_2=1$ and allocates both items to bidder $1$.
 But the auctioneer could lie to bidder $1$ claiming that someone else had bid $3$ for item $2$, and charge bidder $1$ a price of $2$ for item $1$.
 Meanwhile, she could charge bidder $2$ a price of $1$ for item $2$, for a higher revenue overall. \end{example}